By Karisa Macias / Marketing Manager, Rio SEO

 As Shingy pointed out, “The one thing that we fear is killing us.”
-He was referring to the fear of missing out, also known as “FOMO.”
-And it only seems to be getting worse as technology forces us to realize that there’s more and more to miss out on.
+He referred to the fear of missing out, also known as “FOMO.”
+And it only seems to get worse as technology forces us to realize that there’s more and more to miss out on.

 In addition to FOMO and media overload, today’s consumers expect information immediately.
 Thad Kahlow from Business Online noted that we have become fixated on leads as opposed to the business outcome, and as digital marketers we have the keys to the castle.